Elaalyahmed/Elaalyahmed/README.md

 👀 I’m interested in web development
-🌱 I’m currently learning front-end technologies (HTML, CSS, JavaScript, and more) 💞️ I’m looking to collaborate on beginner-friendly web projects and open source 📫 How to reach me:
+🌱 I’m currently learning front-end technologies (HTML, CSS, JavaScript, and more) 💞️ I’m looking to collaborate on beginner-friendly web projects and open source 📫 How to reach me:https://www.instagram.com/__elaalyahmed?igsh=Nmp6ajF5MWhnYXFy 😄 Pronouns: ELAALY AHMED
-😄 Pronouns: [he/him, she/her, they/them — you can include if you want]
 ⚡ Fun fact: I enjoy learning new tech and turning ideas into websites!

 <!---